KabilanMA/learning-notes/Compilers/01 - Introduction.md

 - Every Cool program has to have a class called __Main__.
 - Every class declaration should end with a __;__
 - A __main__ method of the __Main__ class should always exist and it shouldn't take any argument.
 This is the starting point of the program.
-- COOL is an __expression language__ which means wherever a piece code can go
+- COOL is an __expression language__ which means wherever a piece code can go, an expression can go in place and there is no explicit __Return__ statement.
+- COOL method should define a return type in the function definition.
+-